thenickcox/avvo-implement-set/README.md

 `ruby lib/play_game.rb`

-The output in `STDOUT` will notify you that the game has ended, the number of sets found through the course of the game, and the individual sets found.
+The output in `STDOUT` will notify you that the game has ended, and will print both the number of sets found throughout the course of the game, as well as the individual sets found.

 ## Running the tests